 Jameson Slattery, vice president of Global Marketing at Color Science, knows what it’s like to be faced with an overflowing inbox every day.
 “I limit the amount of time I spend in my email each day,” he says.
 “Reports show that the average worker receives 121 emails per day, which can become extremely distracting.
 Unless I’m waiting on or expecting an important email, generally I try to check my email twice a day: Once in the morning when I get in, and then again a little before I plan on leaving.
 This allows me to address any important and time sensitive issues, while maintaining a distraction-free environment throughout my work day.”

 Kate Sullivan, business and productivity psychologist and content director of TCK Publishing, agrees.
 “Email creates a snowball effect: The more you send, the more you receive,” she says.
 “And emails tend to be low-priority items that are disproportionately emotionally draining.
 By spending your time striving for Inbox Zero, you’re not spending your time on the things that generate results—projects, planning, strategy, and other high-value projects.”
 Sullivan recommends you set a few times to check email later in the day when you need a break from focused work, such as just after lunch and just before you leave for the day.
 And make sure you don’t spend your entire lunch break answering emails—you want to keep that time for recharging.
-Here are 20 ways to make your lunch break healthier.

 Here’s a great tip from radio show host, columnist and author Gayle Carson, EdD: “Always have your priorities ready—A, B, C, and then prioritize them,” she says.
 “If none of them are as important as your email, then deal with your email.
 But if this is a direct link to business, priorities come first.”